MemRec: Collaborative Memory-Augmented Agentic Recommender System: Methodology

 A central challenge in harnessing collaborative memory lies in mitigating \textit{cognitive overload} for the reasoning agent.
 Naively retrieving raw memories from all neighbors not only exceeds the context window constraints, but more crucially, bombards the LLM with noise, resulting in hallucinations and diminished instruction adherence.
 Our objective, therefore, is to extract a collaborative memory ($M_{\text{collab}}$) from the raw graph that maximizes relevance to the user's recommendation needs while rigorously filtering out extraneous interactions.

-To this end, inspired by Information Bottleneck (IB) theory, we adopt a "Curate-then-Synthesize" strategy.
-The IB principle seeks a compressed representation of input data that preserves maximal information relevant to the target task, while systematically discarding irrelevant signals.
-Guided by this insight, we first curate the raw collaborative graph by pruning redundant information to reduce its complexity and size.
+To this end, we draw conceptual inspiration from Information Bottleneck (IB) theory: our goal is to derive a compressed representation of the raw graph context that preserves maximal information relevant to the target task, while minimizing irrelevant or redundant signals.
+Guided by this insight, we adopt a "Curate-then-Synthesize" strategy.
+We first curate the raw collaborative graph by pruning redundant neighbors to reduce its complexity and size.
 Subsequently, we synthesize the distilled graph to amplify informative collaborative signals for the downstream reasoning agent.
 We elaborate on these two stages below.

 \paragraph{LLM-Guided Context Curation} Conventional graph pruning strategies generally fall into two categories: (i) traditional rule-based heuristics, such as random walk-based methods~\cite{perozzi2014deepwalk}, which rely on predefined structural assumptions and lack semantic awareness; and (ii) fully learned neural scorers, such as GNN-based attention weights~\cite{velickovic2018graph}, which require expensive training and often lack interpretability.
 Both approaches present limitations for LLM-based agents.
 Heuristic methods cannot adapt to domain-specific semantic nuances, while learned scorers introduce significant computational overhead and integration complexity.